menaaziz27/Zero-to-one/README.md

 - [x] render comment count dynamically
 - [x] adjust search design and logic
 - [] if I deleted a roadmap from dashboard it remains in the user skills
-- [] law deft roadmap mn gher topics w 7awelt a3mlha access hy3ml error
+- [x] law deft roadmap mn gher topics w 7awelt a3mlha access hy3ml error
+- [] validation in dashborad
+- [] set default or blank data in edit post form if he didn't change any data in first time
+- [] fix follow button in other users proile